This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Nerve Transfer

 In even more severe cases, particularly when the nerve has torn away from the spinal cord, a nerve transfer may be needed.
-This also involves a donor nerve, which reconnects the torn nerve to the spinal cord.[3]
+During this procedure, a nearby nerve is redirected to reconnect the damaged brachial plexus nerve.[3]

 In some cases, a nerve transfer may be used instead of a nerve graft for a nerve that is damaged but not separated from the spinal cord.
 In this case, a transfer can be more targeted than a graft and may restore more sensation and movement to the affected muscle.